basvanopheusden/spreadsheet-parser/README.md

 coverage for each industry.
 Parsed summaries are validated so that the `supportive` stance score and `is_business` flag are always present, but the results should still be reviewed manually.
-The report includes basic statistics such as the number of supportive companies per industry, average stance values and a simple ASCII bar chart.
+The report includes basic statistics such as the number of supportive companies per industry, average percentile scores and a simple ASCII bar chart.
 It also lists common categories found in the input data and provides a short summary of numeric value distributions.
 Support levels are broken down by IPO status, revenue range and CB rank, and the output includes a simple company size metric that combines employee counts with these fields.
-The report lists the top three most supportive companies for each AI sub-category. text report is written to ``final_report.txt`` alongside a CSV table of company summaries.
+The report lists the top three most supportive companies for each AI sub-category.
+Stance scores in the report are expressed as percentile ranks so they always fall between 0 and 1.
+All metrics and statistical tests use these percentile values rather than the raw scores.
+The text report is written to ``final_report.txt`` alongside a CSV table of company summaries.
 When the optional ``scipy`` package is installed, statistical tests are included in the report.
 T-tests compare employee counts and the derived size metric between supportive and non-supportive companies, while chi-squared tests examine whether IPO status, revenue range or CB rank are associated with support levels.
 The full text report is then submitted to the same language model and rewritten as a concise scientific paper abstract.
 This abstract is saved as ``abstract.txt`` in the chosen output directory.